Saint-Pol-de-Léon Cathedral: Monseigneur de Rieux-Sourdéac (22)

-This gisant is carved from kersanton stone.
+The effigy is carved from kersanton stone.
 Monseigneur de Rieux-Sourdéac was a Bishop of Leon who died in 1651.
 De Rieux-Sourdéac wears a bishop's robe and mitre and two angels hold the cushion on which he rests his head.
 A dragon is depicted at his feet and beside him, a monk is depicted reading.
 The monk wears the Cistercian habit reminding us that the bishop was also the abbot of the Cistercian community.
 The de Rieux-Sourdéac écusson appears on the side of the tomb held by two angels.
-The inscription reads "HIC.
-JACET.
-ILLVSTRISS : ET.
-R.R.DISS.
-D.D.RENATVS DE RIEVX SOURDEAC.
-EPO.
-LEONENSIS ANNO 1613 OBBIIT OCTAVO DIE MENSIS MARTII 1651".
 De Rieux was Marie de Médicis' confessor.
 He also supported the Clarisses and Ursulines and helped to establish their religious orders in Saint Pol and bring education to women.